mackuba/minisky/README.md

 Minisky is a minimal client of the Bluesky (ATProto) API.
 It provides a simple API client class that you can use to log in to the Bluesky API and make any GET and POST requests there.
 It's meant to be an easy way to start playing and experimenting with the AT Protocol API.

+This is designed as a low-level XRPC client library - it purposefully does not include any convenience methods like "get posts" or "get profile" etc., it only provides base components that you could use to build a higher level API.

 > [!NOTE]
 > ATProto Ruby gems collection: [skyfall](https://github.com/mackuba/skyfall) | [blue_factory](https://github.com/mackuba/blue_factory) | [minisky](https://github.com/mackuba/minisky) | [didkit](https://github.com/mackuba/didkit)